moonmaster9000/specdown/README.markdown

 ## Non-executing code blocks

+As of version 0.3.0, you must use explicitly mark any codeblocks you want specdown to execute with github-flavored fenced codeblocks.
+This change is not backwards-compatible with previous versions; you'll need to update your tests if you want to upgrade to this version.

-It's likely that in the process of writing your documentation tests, you'll want to add some code into your markdown that you don't want executed.
+I made this change because it's likely that in the process of writing your specdown, you'll want to add some code into your markdown that you don't want executed.
 Perhaps it's code in a different language, or perhaps you're showing off some command line functionality.

-Specdown only executes fenced codeblocks specifically flagged as `ruby`.
+Specdown only executes github-flavored fenced codeblocks specifically flagged as `ruby`.
 Thus, if you want to add some code to your markdown that shouldn't be executed, then just don't specifically flag it as Ruby: